microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 | SINT8_PACKED | SINT8               | SINT8                | SINT32             | SINT32     |
 | FP32         | SINT8               | SINT8                | SINT32             | SINT32     |

+>Note: Only Optimal layouts can be used with for Float8(E4M3 and E5M2) `MatrixInterpretation`.

 ##### For OuterProductAccumulate